How To Create A Post In WordPress – Pt. 1

 Save Post Status

-WordPress will autosave your post at regular intervals to ensure that your work is not lost (see “Saving Posts” section of this tutorial), but you can also save your post manually without publishing.
+WordPress will autosave your post at regular intervals to ensure that your work is not lost (see the “Saving WordPress Posts” section of this tutorial), but you can also save your post manually without publishing.

 Note: If your post has not been published yet, then either …

-A Save Draft button will display in the Publish section if the post status is set to Draft …
+A Save Draft button will display in the Publish section if the post status is set to Draft.

-Click the button to manually save your post without publishing.
+Click the button to save your post manually without publishing.

-Click the Publish button to make the post live …
+Click the Publish button to publish your post.

-4 – WordPress Post Formats
+4 – Post Format

 5 – Post Categories

-6 – WordPress Post Tags
+6 – Post Tags

 7 – Featured Image